 Here I will refer to the term 'private violence' as an overall encompassing word and 'family violence' being a branch of it.

-I coined the term ‘private violence’ to incorporate family violence, atrocities, sexual assault, maltreatment and neglect towards: children, young people, adults and older adults.
+I coined the term ‘private violence’ to incorporate gender-based violence, family violence, atrocities, sexual assault, maltreatment and neglect towards: children, young people, adults and older adults.

 Perpetrators who commit ‘private violence’ are usually known to the survivor and victim.
 It is not necessarily what people assume, that is, ‘stranger danger’.
 Perpetrators are often; family members, friends of family, neighbours, individuals, some are respected leaders within a community and a group of people.